wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 <a target="_blank" href="https://www.youtube.com/watch?v=bUWmJFzBh0A" title="Jan 24, 2021 by Agung Prasetya Dharma K">*</a>
 ensure code reviews.

 Atlantis was created in 2017 by Anubhav Mishra and Luke Kysow.
-Before they <a target="_blank" href="https://www.hashicorp.com/blog/terraform-collaboration-for-everyone">joined Hashicorp in 2018</a>, they saw Hootsuite use their <a target="_blank" href="https://github.com/runatlantis/atlantis">github.com/runatlantis/atlantis</a>, a self-hosted golang application that listens for Terraform pull request events via webhooks.
+Before they <a target="_blank" href="https://www.hashicorp.com/blog/terraform-collaboration-for-everyone">joined HashiCorp in 2018</a>, they saw Hootsuite use their <a target="_blank" href="https://github.com/runatlantis/atlantis">github.com/runatlantis/atlantis</a>, a self-hosted golang application that listens for Terraform pull request events via webhooks.
 It can run as a Golang binary or Docker image deployed on VMs, Kubernetes, Fargate, etc.

 Read the description and benefits at <a target="_blank" href="https://www.runatlantis.io/">runatlantis.io</a>: